microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

 ## API Notes

-\[To be added\]

-## API Details

 The syntactic interface of the Project Reunion SDK's clipboard API is a subset of [Windows.ApplicationModel.DataTransfer]( https://docs.microsoft.com/uwp/api/windows.applicationmodel.datatransfer) with a different name (Microsoft.ProjectReunion.ApplicationModel).
-Certain types (classes and enums) are omitted, and certain classes may have omitted members that are not relevant to clipboard usage.
+Certain types (classes and enums) are omitted, and one class, `DataPackage`, omits 2 members that are not relevant to clipboard usage.

 The set of types from Windows.ApplicationModel.DataTransfer that will be copied into the clipboard API is the following: